 10. Synchronize your local git repository (in your OSCER home directory) with your GitHub fork by using the commands in Problem Set 2 (i.e. git add, git commit -m "message", and git push origin master).
+More simply, you may also just go to your fork on GitHub and click the button that says "Sync fork" or "Fetch upstream."
+Then make sure to pull any changes to your local copy of the fork.
 Once you have done this, issue a git pull from the location of your other local git repository (e.g. on your personal computer).
 Verify that the PS4 files appear in the appropriate place in your other local repository.